-Ī Date Reviewed: Review ed by: All Some None Unable to Determine Were last year's plans for or improvement carried over?
+All Some None Unable to Determine Were last year's plans for improvement carried over?
 Does the unit mission cl early link to the college mission?
-Do outcomes clearly link k to the college strategic plan goals?
+Do outcomes clearly link to the college strategic plan goals?
 Are the outcomes meas urable?
 Were specific goals set to measure outcome success?
-Were appropriate method ods used to assess outcomes?
+Were appropriate metho ods used to assess outcomes?
 Were assessment result data missing/not provide ts provided for each outcome (is any ed?)
 Was commentary/analys (discussion of results)? sis provided for each outcome Were plans for improver ment provided for each outcome?
-Maturity Level Plan Assessment Evaluat ion Integration Program outcomes/SLOs are in place and clearly specify criteria for success Over three years of assessment data collected and evaluated with signs of improvement Over three years of documented meetings evaluating outcome data Plans for improvement from prior year implemented; new plans for further improvement developed Developing Program outcomes/SLOs are in place.
-Minor adjustments or refinement needed for At least one cycle of assessment has been completed for all At least one year documented meeting outcome data Some plans for further improvement implemented outcome data committee/meetings evaluating
+Maturity Level Plan Assessment Evaluat tion Integration Mature Program outcomes/SLOs are in place and clearly specify criteria for success Over three years of assessment data collected and evaluated with signs of improvement Over three years documented meetin outcome data • Plans for improvement from prior year implemented; new plans for further improvement developed Developing Program outcomes/SLOs are in place.
+Minor adjustments or refinement needed for some outcomes At least one cycle of assessment has been completed for all outcomes At least one year documented meetin outcome data • Some plans for further improvement implemented No Systematic Approach No program outcomes or SLOs in place No systematic collection of assessment data Notes: No clearly documented committee/meetings evaluating outcome data No stated plans for further development